UPPMAX/uppmax_intro_day_1/docs/lesson_plans/20250825/README.md

-Introduces self (background, teaching style) to students                                |23.9     |0.9 Sets a fun tone                                                                         |9.1      |0 Sets tone of being accessible, supportive                                               |5.6      |0 Sets relaxed, confortable tone                                                          |3.0      |0 First day content is put in context and understandable without having read an assignment|1        |0.5 Meet full hour                                                                          |0        |0 Describes why students should take the course and how they may profit from it           |0        |0
+Introduces self (background, teaching style) to students                                |23.9     |0.9 Sets a fun tone                                                                         |9.1      |0 Sets tone of being accessible, supportive                                               |5.6      |0 Sets relaxed, comfortable tone                                                          |3.0      |0 First day content is put in context and understandable without having read an assignment|1        |0.5 Meet full hour                                                                          |0        |0 Describes why students should take the course and how they may profit from it           |0        |0